asheeshcric/blog/_posts/2019-02-08-pythonic-code.md

 but you will slowly learn to distinguish between what is bad and what is not.

+### Ensuring clean code with paramterized python
+Parameterization in Python is one of the most elegant way to produce clean and pythonic code.
+This technique mainly helps to prevent using copy-paste programming with the use of functions and classes.
+If you want to have a deeper understanding for implementing parameterization in Python, then checkout this cool post from [Toptal.](https://www.toptal.com/python/python-parameterized-design-patterns)

 ### Writing Idiomatic Python code
 Keeping the above points in your mind will set you up with a mindset to write better python code.
 Sometimes, it can be a hassle to go through all the documentations to